The benefits of playing with dolls – why it can be good for boys too!

 Think of dolls as objects of affection and tools rather than as simple toys.
 Children will learn how to care for objects of their affection, especially those cast in their molds and much smaller than them.

 They may have existed since time immemorial and be simple in form, but dolls create worlds in a profound and complicated way.
 Think about body image for instance – dolls can be used to help with unrealistic expectations and help with positive body image.
-Dolls are even often used in therapy to understand issues that a child may need to deal with after trauma for instance.
+Dolls and soft toys are even often used in therapy to understand issues that a child may need to deal with after trauma for instance.

 They are non-threatening and do not react in any aggressive way with the children they are with.
 Be it boys or girls, they need this in their lives.

 Dolls are a constant presence and remain unchanged no matter other aspects of a child’s life.
 This may be very comforting to a child who has moved recently and while everything including neighbours and friends are new, the doll is present and constant.